mertkahyaoglu/movie-stats/scrap/readme.md

 ### Run

 1. `scrapy crawl movies`
-2. output is movies.jl file
+2. output(movies.json) is an array of objects containing movies' data